Earthquake. Moral Injury and Resilience.

 Survey

-A wide-scale survey to measure moral injury among healthcare workers and create a participant pool for the next phase.
+Assessing the prevalence of moral injury among healthcare workers and establishing a participant pool for subsequent phases.

-Through a large-scale survey, demographic information, moral injury, and moral resilience levels of healthcare workers deployed in the earthquake zone are measured, and a participant pool is formed for the qualitative research phase.
+Through a large-scale survey, we collect demographic data and measure levels of moral injury and moral resilience among healthcare workers who served in the earthquake-affected region, thereby establishing a participant pool for the qualitative research phase.

 Take the survey